jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 that are named with a commit hash.
 Since you just rebuilt the AMIs they should be the latest ones.*

+*Note: By using the '--scenario production' flag you will be spinning up larger/more resources than in development mode.
+Omitting the '--scenerio' flag or setting it to 'development' will deploy the stack with the minimum set of resources.*

 ## Initialize Endpoint and run unit tests
 ```shell
 cd vault